sammy-kablammy/.config/quick_reference/bash_quick_reference.md

 ctrl + j acts like enter
-ctrl + w acts like ctrl + backspace in normal text editors ctrl + b goes back a character, ctrl + f goes forward a character alt + leftarrow or alt + rightarrow act like ctrl + arrows in other text editors !! retypes the previous command. very useful for `sudo !!` when you forget sudo.
+ctrl + w acts like ctrl + backspace in normal text editors ctrl + b goes back a character, ctrl + f goes forward a character ctrl + p acts like uparrow, ctrl + n acts like downarrow alt + leftarrow or alt + rightarrow act like ctrl + arrows in other text editors !! retypes the previous command. very useful for `sudo !!` when you forget sudo.
 $# holds the number of command line args